SCP5637/PigPicPot/README.md

 *   **One-Click Copy**: Left-click on any image (including animated GIFs) to copy it directly to your clipboard.
 *   **Mini-Mode**: Press the hotkey `LeftCtrl+LeftAlt+B` to summon an always-on-top mini-window that includes most of the main window's functionality, allowing for quick access to images while working on other tasks.
 The mini-window will automatically close after copying an image.
 Click the pin icon in the top-left corner to keep it open.
 *   **GIF Repair & Optimization**: Built with the powerful `ImageSharp` library.
 On first launch, the application automatically detects and attempts to repair all GIF files.
 It re-encodes non-standard or slightly corrupted GIFs into a standard format (overwriting the original file) and safely skips severely damaged ones, completely eliminating crashes caused by bad images.
+*   **Favorites**: Create and manage multiple favorites folders to save your preferred images for quick access.
 *   **Highly Configurable**: You can customize the background images, window sizes for both the main and mini-windows, and the mini-mode hotkey by editing the `usersettings.json` file in the program's directory.

 ### How to Use